MCBE-Utilities/BeWss-old/docs/command.md

 this.api.getCommandManager().on('testcommand', (data: customCommandResponse) => {})
 ```

-# Creating a simple Command command
+# Creating a simple Command
 ```ts
 import {
   customCommandResponse,